huilinghe19/Epics_Practices/README.md

 2. Move Implementation.

-  the first method is:
+  The first method is:
- define a motor from Class Motor, the mv function can be got by motor.put("VAL", int(position)) + motor("SPMG", "Go"), the other parameters can be got by motor.get() function. the second method is: mv function can be also got by motor.move(val=int(position)).
+ define a motor from Class Motor, the mv function can be got by motor.put("VAL", int(position)) + motor("SPMG", "Go"), the other parameters can be got by motor.get() function.

+  The second method is:
+ mv function can be also got by motor.move(val=int(position)).